rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/wpa_profiling.md

 To do this, make sure you have set `debuginfo-level = 1` in your `config.toml` file.
 This tells rustc to generate debug information which includes stack frames when bootstrapping.

-Now you can build the stage 1 compiler: `python x.py build --stage 1 -i library/std` or however else you want to build the stage 1 compiler.
+Now you can build the stage 1 compiler: `python x.py build --stage 1 -i library` or however else you want to build the stage 1 compiler.

 Now that the stage 1 compiler is built, we can record the stage 2 build.
-Go back to WPR, click the "start" button and build the stage 2 compiler (e.g., `python x build --stage=2 -i library/std `).
+Go back to WPR, click the "start" button and build the stage 2 compiler (e.g., `python x build --stage=2 -i library`).
 When this process finishes, stop the recording.

 Click the Save button and once that process is complete, click the "Open in WPA" button which